www.schorsch.com

 Geometry to Export:

-With the following switches (the left boxed row in the dialog box) you can specify which entity types you wish to extract from your drawing and in what kind of surface they should result.
-By default all entities that define a surface in Autocad (opaque for the hide and shade/render commands) are activated.
-Others that can be used to simplify modelling but are rendered differentely in Autocad than in RADIANCE are off and have to be enabled by the user explicitly.
-All polygons should keep their orientation as created in Autocad determined by the right hand rule as explained in the RADIANCE tutorial.
-Entities extruded by thickness will be inverted if their thickness value (or "PDSIZE" for point entities) is negative.
+The switches in the left column specify which entity types get extracted from your drawing and what type of surface they will result in.
+By default all entities that visible as a surface in Autocad/Intellicad (opaque for the hide and shade/render commands) are activated.
+Some other entity types can be used to simplify modelling but are rendered differentely in Autocad/Intellicad than in Radiance.
+Those are off by default and have to be enabled by the user explicitly.

 3DFACEs